renatoathaydes/keepup/README.md

 Now, create a `Keepup` instance and set callbacks for everything.

 > All callbacks have sensible defaults, but you probably should implement them anyway
-> to customize how your users will be told about upgrades, how to validate the download, etc.
+> to customize how your users will be told about updates, how to validate the download, etc.

 ```java
 class MyApp {